DOWNLOAD PDF (10.5MB)

 Upgraded Route 66 Architecture at the Yavapai Lodge

 Yavapai Lodge was built in 1958 during the National Park Service’s building boom to prepare for its 50th anniversary and the lodge itself is reminiscent of Route 66 motels.
-Today, all rooms have been upgraded, including air-conditioning in every unit, new this year.
+Today, all rooms have been upgraded, including air-conditioning in every unit.

 The Angel of Route 66 in Seligman, Ariz.